types/common-any/README.md

-# common-noop
+# common-any
-A common noop module typings for quick prototyping
+A common any module typings for quick prototyping